Accelerating and using the gears

 You do not always need to use all the gears when you’re changing up or down.
 Missing out gears – sometimes called selective changing or block changing – can give you more time to concentrate on the road and allows you to keep your hands on the steering wheel for longer.

-When you’re braking and changing down gears, it’s best to brake to the speed you need to go and then change down into the appropriate gear, so you may be able to miss one or more gears.
+When you’re braking and changing down gears, it’s best to brake to the speed you need and then change down into the appropriate gear, so you may be able to miss one or more gears.

 You can also use selective changing when you’re changing up gears but be careful not to accelerate too fiercely or for too long in the lower gears.